Skip to main content

 Angers Pianopolis Festival 2024

-Warmly applauded, it is to Rachmaninov that she pays homage as an encore with a beautiful arrangement of her own of one of his melodies: “In the silence of the secret night”, which is harmoniously echoed by the great starry tapestry of Jean Lurçat hanging at the back of the nave.
+Warmly applauded, she closed with her own sensitive arrangement of Rachmaninov’s song In the Silence of the Secret Night, which found a resonant echo in the great starry tapestry by Jean Lurçat hanging at the back of the nave.

 December 2023